 The persons transported shall not be responsible for any out of pocket expenses.
 Daily transportation services should be quoted at a flat rate per day but a cost per hour should also be quoted for any transportation services requested by the AOSC outside of the set transportation hours except those necessitated by inclement weather.
-The Vendor shall forward a detailed monthly invoice to the AOSC's Accounts Payable Office, 250 Benefit Street, Providence, RI 02903 on the last day of each month.
+The Vendor shall forward a detailed monthly invoice to the AOSC's Accounts Payable Office at payables@courts.ri.gov on the last day of each month.
 Invoices will be paid within forty-five (45) days of receipt.